Andy16823/gfxlib-rs/README.md

 ```

 ## Contributing
 Feel free to open issues or submit pull requests.
 Contributions are always welcome!
+Also make sure to join the gfx discord channel https://discord.com/invite/qZRgRKedBs